FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Tutorials.md

 The Harvest form as implemented in the current `development` branch contains at least one significant bug.
 Here is a vague description of the bug:

 > When the Harvest form is filled out the "Submit" button becomes enabled.
-If a different crop is then chosen, sometimes the "Submit" button remains enabled while other times it is correctly disabled.
+If a different crop is then chosen the enabled state of the submit button is inconsistent.

 1. Experiment with the Harvest form until you feel like you have a good enough feel for the bug to describe it.
    - You are playing the role of the user, so you do not need to have any idea how to fix it at this point.